-As we saw in Chapter 5, the new law encourages regional growth planning through "sustainable communities strategies" whose purpose is to reduce passenger vehicle miles and GHG emissions.
+As we saw in Chapter 5, the new law encourages regional growth planning through "sustainable communities strategies" whose purpose is to reduce vehicle miles traveled and GHG emissions.
 Smart growth developments that meet their regional "SCS" targets will be rewarded with a slice of the state's transportation infrastructure dollars.